 RELATIONSHIP TO FOREIGN RIGHTS

+39 Does your country belong to any international copyright conventions? if so, which ones?
+Mexico belongs to most multinational treaties on copyright and neighbouring rights.
+It is also a member of a number of bilateral agreements in particular on free trade and those dealing with copyright and neighbouring rights issues.
+40 What obligations, if any, are imposed by your country’s membership in international copyright conventions?
 The nature of the obligations imposed depends on the type of treaty.
 For example a treaty may be based on the principles of reciprocity, minimum standards, national treatment, etc. Mexico has executed copyright treaties without reserves or restrictions and on the whole has implemented them into domestic law.
 In any event, treaties are self-applicable under the Mexican Constitution and would not strictly require implementation.
 Accordingly, treaty provisions are valid to fill the gaps in local law.
 Treaty provisions prevail in the event of conflict with provisions in the local laws.